eyedeekay/sam-forwarder/README.md

 with the key will be able to decrypt and start the tunnels.
 It is up to the user to determine how to go about managing these keys.
 Right now this system is pretty bad.
 I'll be addressing that soon too.

-TCP and UDP are both working now. but UDP requires the service to already be configured to work.
-Changes to address this shortcoming are pending.

 Experimental support for KCP-based error correction and streaming-over-datagrams is in the works.
 Some kind of reverse-proxy or filter is also an obvious choice.